EmmanuelOwusu/Cassava-Leaf-Classification/README.md

 ## Data Preprocessing

 The image size used is 224 x 224.
-I used horizontal flip, random resized crop, center crop and random rotation on the images as a form of Data Augmentation.
+I applied horizontal flip, random resized crop, center crop and random rotation on the images as a form of Data Augmentation.